 The guy came back inside, not seemingly very upset about the mouse (praise the Lord).
 He laid down on my bed whilst I went to brush my teeth.
 When I came out, he was half asleep on the bed and I decided this was a great time to get out of the horrible tights I was wearing (due to London weather) underneath my extremely sexy dress and above my extremely sexy underwear.
 So I stepped into the wardrobe, which was actually a room.
 I then proceeded to get my tights off.
 As I stepped out again, I ended up with one foot each on mousetraps.
 I did not panic.
 I PANICKED.
 Trying to avoid waking up the guy, I shuffled around with one piece of sticky paper with peanut butter on each foot.
 And let me tell you, when I say sticky, I MEAN STICKY.
 This shit does not keep mice stuck on it for no reason.
 Needless to say – I was a comedy show in action.
 I did, however, manage to get rid of it before he awoke and turned my attention to…other things.

-Of course we didn’t last – my list was, ahem, a bit lacking in certain areas, but he was a great shag, a revival from the dead after my break-up and this story has had me laughing till I cried about fifty times over and my best friend, maybe sixty times.
+This story has had me laughing till I cried about fifty times over and my best friend, maybe sixty times.
 She thinks this story has invented a new sex position: the mousetrap (in Sweden we say mouse instead of beaver).
 As my ex and my best friend’s now ex, were best friends they went for drinks whilst I was still seeing this guy.
 My best friend’s ex told my ex that I was seeing someone.
 My ex choked on his Baccardi and coke.
 (Just for the record – we are now friends, but at the time, it made my day.)

 These are things that only happen to dizzy blondes right?
 The moral lesson that I always have to mix with the sex?
 Watch your step and what you put (and do not put) on lists and walk around singing about.
 So now, I am off to play in the waves in Malibu and sing about good, good vibrations….